Police, CAN Disagree over Report That Bandits Kidnapped over 160 Worshippers from 2 Churches

 Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues

-The Kaduna State Police Command has debunked the report that over 160 worshippers were kidnapped from two churches in the state.
+The Kaduna state police command has debunked the report that over 160 worshippers were kidnapped from two churches in the state.

-Legit.ng reports that the CAN chairman in the north said nine worshippers escaped, leaving 163 still missing from the bandits attack
+Legit.ng reports that the CAN chairman in the north said nine worshippers escaped, leaving 163 still missing from the attack

-The state Police Commissioner, Alhaji Muhammad Rabiu, has described reports as false.
+The state police commissioner, Alhaji Muhammad Rabiu, has described reports as false.

 Read also